box/developer.box.com/content/guides/box-mcp/remote/index.md

 To create a new, unlisted Box MCP Server:

-1. Click Integrations in the sidebar of your Admin Console.
+1. Click Integrations in the sidebar of Box Admin Console.
 2. Scroll down to **Individual Integration Controls** in the Box Integrations & Clients tab.
 3. Search for **Box MCP Server**.
 4. Hover on the **Box MCP Server** application, then click Configure.
-5. In the **Additional Configuration** section, click on *+ Add Integration Credentials*.
+5. In the **Additional Configuration** section, click on **+ Add Integration Credentials**.
 6. Copy the generated Client ID and Client Secret.
 7. Enter the Redirect URI provided by the external MCP Client.
-8. Under Scopes, ensure that Manage AI is selected.
+8. Under Scopes, ensure that *Manage AI* is selected.

 ## Add Box MCP Server to MCP clients